Hear from Sarah our Clinical Advisor

-- Your diagnosed with a rectal cancer and that it is to low down for the surgeon to be able to resect it, take it away and then join the bowel up.
+- You’re diagnosed with a rectal cancer that is too low down for the surgeon to be able to resect it, take it away and then join the bowel up.
 This would mean you have a permanent stoma.

 You will have a wound at your back passage and also a wound on your abdomen to facilitate the removal of the last part of your bowel.
 You will recover much quicker than you did from your initial surgery.